 - Offer free shipping – Free shipping is a great way to get your customers excited about an order.
 Set a price threshold that your customers must pass to qualify for that bonus, and they will do quite a lot to reach it.
 If a customer is a few dollars away from the mark, they will add another item to reach your arbitrarily determined price point.

 - Create some urgency – Use the idea that your items are available at this price for only a limited time.
 Give your customers some urgency by telling them that there are only a few of their favorite items left on the shelves.
 Keep the deals short so you can use phrases like ‘ends Thursday’ in your advertising.
+Learn how to use urgency to increase conversion?

 - Show your top rated suggestions – Set up a system of relationship selling.
 Let your customers know what other customers have bought and what products they believe are the best.
 Give your customer the ability to compare feature to feature on each of the products that you have, rather than striking all over the board.
 Your customers love to receive information.